 Work is good; God created us to work and then rest in order to provide for ourselves and to share with others in need.
 Character and job-skills training are critical to human dignity and thriving (Ephesians 4:25-29).

-Kelly and Cherise Smith settled in our valley in 2005 and began what was to become the 7 Rivers Outreach, sharing Christ and healthcare information from home to home in the midst of the HIV/AIDS pandemic.
-They have begun many of the outreach efforts of 7 Rivers, are involved with a local church-plant, and are involved with developing infrastructure on the farm.
+Kelly and Cherise Smith settled in the Olwasini Valley in 2005 and began what was to become the 7 Rivers Outreach, sharing Christ and healthcare information from home to home in the midst of the HIV/AIDS pandemic.
+They have begun many of the outreach efforts of 7 Rivers, are involved with a local church-plant, and direct the development of infrastructure on the farm.
 They serve with ITMI (In Touch Mission International) and have five grown children.

-Fifi Smith grew up in our community and was adopted into the Smith household during her teen years.
-In 2017, she completed a course of theological studies at Berean Bible Institute in Johannesburg, and has returned to the valley serving with ITMI (In Touch Mission International) to focus on community health evangelism and job skills development for teenage girls.
+Buhle Smith grew up in our community and was adopted into the Smith household during her teen years.
+In 2017, she completed a course of theological studies at Berean Bible Institute in Johannesburg, and has returned to the valley serving with ITMI (In Touch Mission International) to focus on community health evangelism, teaching The Story of Hope, and job skills development for local teenage girls.

 David and Karin Brown have been involved with church-planting and leadership development in South Africa and abroad since the 1990s; they moved to Amanzimtoti in 2018.
-David did his doctoral work in compassion ministry in the African context, is heading up Grace-Toti’s GEN2 projects, and will succeed David Morris as Director of 7 Rivers Outreach.
-The Browns serve with BMW (Biblical Ministries Worldwide) and have four married children and nine grandchildren.
+David did his doctoral work in compassion ministry in the African context, and he serves as the Director of 7 Rivers Outreach.
+The Browns serve with BMW (Biblical Ministries Worldwide) and have four married children and ten grandchildren.

 Dan and Debbie Willoughby settled in our area in 2015.
 Their main function is networking with pastors in the African community, mentoring young men and couples for future pastoral ministry, and providing training in evangelism and counseling.
 The Willoughbys serve with BMW (Biblical Ministries Worldwide) and have five adult children living in Europe and the U.S.

-The 7 Rivers Outreach is one of the GEN2 (Generation 2) ministries of Grace Baptist Church of Amanzimtoti.
+The 7 Rivers Outreach is a part of the GEN2 Ministry Group, a network of outreach ministries connected with Grace Baptist Church of Amanzimtoti.
 The 7 Rivers Board of Directors is comprised of godly ministry and business men and women from all over KwaZulu-Natal representing the diversity of South Africa.
 The chairman of the 7 Rivers Board is Desmond Venter, pastor of Grace-Toti, and the Director of 7 Rivers is an elder at Grace-Toti.